The Grand Illusion: Why a Material Universe Made of Empty Space is Anything But Material

 Consciousness Studies: The Unbridgeable Gap

-Science explains neural circuits and brain chemistry with elegance—but misses the essence of experience: the raw feel of red, the taste of coffee, the ache of longing.
+Science explains neural circuits and brain chemistry with elegance—but misses the essence of experience: the observation of color, the taste of coffee, the ache of longing.

 A. The Hard Problem

-• Panpsychism: Proposes that consciousness is a fundamental property of matter—every particle harbors a sliver of awareness.
+Panpsychism: Proposes that consciousness is a fundamental property of matter—every particle harbors a sliver of a universal field of consciousness/awareness.

-• Analytic Idealism: Argues that reality is mental at its core, and the material world arises within universal consciousness.
-The material world is an illusion.
+Analytic Idealism: Argues that reality is mental at its core, and the material world arises within universal consciousness.
+The material world is an illusion - a virtual reality [not necessarily a simulation].

 Leading neuroscientists and philosophers—like Christof Koch and Bernardo Kastrup—now take these once-marginal views seriously, bridging science with the ancient insight of eastern philosophy.